njscholfield/framed-website/README.md

 - [x] make the favorite button actually do something
 - [x] ability to share a favorites page with someone
   - [x] adjust privacy settings
-- [ ] filter/search favorited items (rewrite the filter functionality I have from store page)
 - [x] remove favorited items

 #### Account Registration